OblivionSearch vs DuckDuckGo

 Feature OblivionSearch DuckDuckGo

-OwnershipIndependent (Oblivion Technologies LLC)Duck Duck Go, Inc. — advertising company
+OwnershipIndependent (Oblivion Technologies LLC)Duck Duck Go, Inc. (privacy-focused company)

 Scam DetectionScam Shield built-inNo dedicated scam filter